borkdude/blog/posts/babashka-test-runner.md

-Title: Running tests with babashka
+Title: Testing babashka scripts
 Date: 2022-11-24
 Tags: clojure, babashka

-For running tests with babashka, you can write your own test runner from scratch, which is easy enough:
+For testing babashka scripts, you can write your own test runner from scratch, which is easy enough:

 ``` clojure
 (ns my-test.runner